 Look, I’m not perfect.
 I’ve made mistakes.
 I am human, and prone to error like anyone else.
 But, perhaps surprisingly, I do know what I’m doing most of the time.
 Blogging can be a super lonely and thankless job (or hobby), and it’s only made worse with confrontation.

-These photos are from Death to the Stock Photo, and I attained these photos because I am signed up for their service.
+These photos are from Death to the Stock Photo, and I have used these photos because I am signed up for their service.

 This is not a sponsored post.